Colors of the Solo Flute in Song and Dance

 - Lisa Sangita Moskow, electric sarod

 Praised by the Los Angeles Times as “Clearly a musician of exceptional talent,” cellist Gianna Abondolo leads a dynamic career performing regularly as soloist, chamber musician, improviser and composer.
 A former member of the Los Angeles Philharmonic, Gianna brings a compelling and fresh approach to her performances.
 Her programming includes a creative and eclectic array of repertoire for both solo cello and with other instruments ranging from classical and contemporary to her own compositions.
-The evening’s performance will feature the music of Kodaly, Schnittke and Pärt along with her original solos, duos and improvisations with her brother, internationally acclaimed double bassist Nico Abondolo, and virtuoso electric sarod player Lisa Sangita Moskow.
+The evening’s performance will feature the music of Britten and Schnittke along with her original solos, duos and improvisations with her brother, internationally acclaimed double bassist Nico Abondolo, virtuoso electric sarod player Lisa Sangita Moskow and Bay Area tabla player, Joshua Mellinger.

 - Davide Verotta, piano/composer